secondRZ/swe-interview/topics/web-development.md

 #### Content Optimization

+* Any time you're requesting an outside resource \(a file, an image, a video, whatever\) it should be done asynchronously.

 #### Event Listeners

 * When calling methods based on user input, it's usually a good idea to either debounce or [throttle](http://pastebin.com/igUFpKUQ) the method calls, so as not to overload your resources.